leoncik/CompoSearch/README.md

 Make sure that the Docker daemon is running.

-Use `sudo docker-compose up` to launch the project.
+Use `docker-compose up` to launch the project.

 The front-end will be available on: http://localhost:4200/

-Use `sudo docker-compose down` to launch the project.
+Use `docker-compose down` to stop the project.

+### API documentation

+To access the API documentation, first make sure that the server is running by running the app (see [Launch and stop the project](#launch-and-stop-the-project)).

+The API documentation will be available at this address: http://localhost:3000/api-docs.

 ### Tests scripts (client)